localgovdrupal/localgov_elections/README.md

 You may also wish to use the submodules provided as part of the Localgov Election Reporting module.
 They are:

-1. LocalGov Elections Reporting ONS Wards 2023 - Boundary source provider for Office of National Statistics 2023 District Wards - **DEPRECIATED**
+1. LocalGov Elections Reporting ONS Wards 2023 - Boundary source provider for Office of National Statistics 2023 District Wards - **DEPRECATED**
 2. LocalGov Elections Reporting ONS Wards 2023 - Boundary source provider for Office of National Statistics 2023 District Wards
 3. LocalGov Elections Reporting ONS Divisions 2024 - Boundary source provider for Office of National Statistics 2024 County Divisions
 4. LocalGov Elections Reporting ONS Parishes 2024 - Boundary source provider for Office of National Statistics 2024 Parishes